msteckyefantis/freeze-class/README.md

 [![freezer.jpg](https://s29.postimg.org/gjwm9hhmv/freezer.jpg)](https://postimg.org/image/6zczmlsar/)

 ##About:
 Freeze a class and its prototype.

-Note: this function-based module will soon be deprecated in favour of an object-based module.
+###Note: this module is deprecated, please use the object-based module [subzero](https://www.npmjs.com/package/subzero)

 ##install: